umeshvarunchalla/MULTIMODAL-SENTIMENT-ANALYSIS/README.md

 ### Multimodal Learning
 - Combined **BERT embeddings** for text with **CNN-based image features** for meme sentiment classification

----

 ## Results

-- **Movie Review Sentiment Analysis:** Achieved **94% accuracy** using fine-tuned BERT on IMDB dataset
+- Achieved 94% accuracy using fine-tuned BERT on IMDB dataset
-- **Meme Sentiment Analysis:** Accurately classified meme sentiment and predicted humour, sarcasm, and offensive scores
+- Accurately classified meme sentiment and predicted humour, sarcasm, and offensive scores